-This scholarship is awarded to students majoring in plant sciences, music or art based on a yearly rotation.
+This scholarship is awarded to students majoring in plant sciences, music, or art based on a yearly rotation.

 Lynn and Scott La Rue College of Agricultural and Environmental Sciences Scholarship

-This scholarship is restricted to US citizens or permanent residents who are undergraduates in College of Agriculture and Environmental Studies.
+This scholarship is restricted to US citizens or permanent residents who are undergraduates in the College of Agriculture and Environmental Studies.
 Additionally, recipients must have completed the last four years of their secondary education at a CA high school, students who were home-schooled in CA for their secondary education, and transfer students who completed at least two years of education at a CA community college are included.